MBACP (Accred), BSc (Hons) Psychology

 Training, qualifications & experience

-I am a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I am an accredited and registered member of the British Association of Counselling and Psychotherapy (BACP).
 Being on the register means you can be assured that I abide by their code of ethics.
+As an accredited member, I have obtained additional recognition for having a high standard of knowledge, experience, and development in counselling and psychotherapy.

 - Dip HE in Counselling (Roehampton University)